prerana-e/LeetCode-Practice/README.md

 # LeetCode-Practice
 Practice Problems from the textbook "100 Must Do LeetCode Problems."
-This is basic interview practice.
+Basic interview practice.